leestevetk/WoL.sh/README.md

 ## Download
 - The latest version of WoL.sh is 0.1 (Pre-release).
-- [Click here](https://leesteve.tk/WoL.sh/WoL.sh) to download the latest version of WoL.sh.
+- [Click here to download](https://leesteve.tk/WoL.sh/WoL.sh) the latest version of WoL.sh.
-- *For old releases, please visit out [GitHub releases](https://github.com/leestevetk/WoL.sh/releases).*
+- *For old releases, please check out the project's [GitHub releases page](https://github.com/leestevetk/WoL.sh/releases).*

 ## Before Use
 Like any shell script, you must first make WoL.sh executable.
 This can be done by running in terminal (assuming WoL.sh is placed under `~/Desktop`):